OK…1 2 3

 The vast majority of the collection’s 200 shots were captured before the participants even knew what I was doing.
 In some cases, the sitter would spot me but not the shooter…. distinctly changing their shot: a questionable frown, a bout of laughter or profound blush of camera-shy… often for the better!

-Overall, I found photos gave people a purpose when visiting a location, rather than focusing on the feeling that evoked from the essence of the place itself.
+Overall, however, I found photos gave people a purpose when visiting a location, rather than focusing on the feeling that evoked from the essence of the place itself.

 I’ve had fun with this project.
 It has involved fearlessness and a good serve of tenacity.
 Often, rather than just being an observer, I have found myself putting a smile on peoples ‘dials’ and adding to their experience.
 More often than not, I also ended up saving them from selfie-disasters by taking the photo for them … ensuring they looked like as though they were entirely there, in spirit.